mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Nginx/index.md

 *  **Directory index**

-   Determine which file Apache should serve if no filename is given in an address.
+   Determine which file Nginx should serve if no filename is given in an address.
 By default it is either index.html or index.php.

 *  **AutoIndex**